 We gain more from planting trees than we lose.
 For every dollar spent on urban tree planting, we gain up to five times that amount in benefits, including cleaner air, lower energy costs and better water quality.
 Trees also give us food.
 If we didn’t have trees, we wouldn’t have many of our favorite fruits and nuts like apples, cherries, hazelnuts and so much more.

 Inspired to plant a tree in your yard?
 Check out our Community Tree Project.
-This project is currently running in select Brampton neighborhoods, including Fletchers Creek SNAP and County Court SNAP, where you can participate in tree planting events, join virtual workshops, take part in neighborhood walks and much more.
+This project is currently running in select Brampton neighbourhoods, including Fletchers Creek SNAP and County Court SNAP, where you can participate in tree planting events, join virtual workshops, take part in neighbourhood walks and much more.

 By: CVC’s Nicole Di Cintio, Associate, Marketing and Communications